 traction.

 This individualistic framework threatens the future of the Missional movement.
-It threatens the gospel's impulse
+It threatens the gospel's pulse

 The Missional Pod